IBM/monitor-custom-ml-engine-with-watson-openscale/README.md

 # Monitor Custom Machine Learning engine with Watson OpenScale

-In this Code Pattern, we will log the payload for a model deployed on custom model serving engine using Watson OpenScale python sdk.
-We'll use [Keras to build a deep learning REST API](https://blog.keras.io/building-a-simple-keras-deep-learning-rest-api.html) and then monitor with [Watson OpenScale](https://www.ibm.com/cloud/watson-openscale/)
+In this Code Patten, we'll demonstrate how to monitor a machine learning model using [Watson OpenScale](https://www.ibm.com/cloud/watson-openscale/).
+You can using any model deployment serving engine, but we will create one using a Python Flask wrapper with Watson Machine Learning to simulate this.

 When the reader has completed this Code Pattern, they will understand how to:

-* Build a custom model serving engine using [Keras](https://keras.io/)
-* Access the custom model using a REST API
+* Create a data mart for a machine learning model with [Watson OpenScale](https://www.ibm.com/cloud/watson-openscale/).
 * Log the payload for the model using [Watson OpenScale](https://cloud.ibm.com/docs/services/ai-openscale/connect-ml.html#connect-ml)
+* Configure OpenScale to monitor that deployment for Fairness, Quality, and Drift.

 ![](doc/source/images/architecture.png)